greg-raven/Department-21/_posts/2008-10-25-why-did-that-chicken-cross-the-road-2008-version.md

 ---
-title: 'Why did that chicken cross the road? &#8212; 2008 version'
+title: 'Why did that chicken cross the road? — 2008 version'
 author: 'Noam Sain'
 layout: post
-blogger_permalink:
-    - /2008/10/why-did-that-chicken-cross-road-2008.html
 ---

 BARACK OBAMA: The chicken crossed the road because it was time for a change!
 The chicken wanted change!

 JOHN McCAIN: My friends, that chicken crossed the road because he recognized the need to engage in cooperation and dialogue with all the chickens on the other side of the road.

 HILLARY CLINTON: When I was First Lady, I personally helped that little chicken to cross the road.
 This experience makes me uniquely qualified to ensure — right from Day One! — that every chicken in this country gets the chance it deserves to cross the road.
 But then, this really isn’t about me.